 Gardens enlighten our senses and bring peace and joy.
 They can also be used for keeping our waterways clean, as they filter out pollutants that wash off roadways and parking lots.

-Plan Your Garden to Conserve Water
+Combat Drought: Create a Garden Plan to Conserve Water

 With just a little research, you can have a vibrant, colorful garden all season long, while conserving water at the same time.

 - Take inventory before plant shopping.
 Before heading out to the garden store or nursery, take stock of the zones in your yard and make sure to choose plants that will tolerate the various conditions: hot/sunny, cool/shady, moist, dry, etc.